Originating From a Secret Bunker Dug By William Hosea Holcombe and J.B. Gambrell Somewhere Off the Square in Oxford, Mississippi

 The purpose of this blog post, however, is not to discuss the different cultural issues.* Rather, in light of these difficult times, the matter at hand involves who is the best man to lead our convention forward when it convenes in Dallas on June 12th.
 It would appear that we need a president who is both a proven leader but also a fresh face, someone committed to the principles of the conservative resurgence but without the baggage.
 It is our opinion that J.D.
 Greear is the man “for such a time as this.”
 May the Lord have mercy on us.

 Addendum (6/16/18): J.D.
 Greear received nearly 70% of the vote and is now the new SBC president.
 And while we believe he was the best candidate for the job, we also realize that it will take much wisdom to lead our convention forward in these perilous times.
-For now, the above-mentioned cultural issues are in the spotlight, pretty much pushing the Calvinist/Hankinist debate into the shadows.
+For now, the above-mentioned cultural issues appear to have taken the spotlight, pretty much pushing the Calvinist/Hankinist debate into the shadows.
 Let us pray for Bro.
 Greear and all those leading our denomination.

 At last year’s Southern Baptist Convention, Dr. Eric Hankins spoke at the annual Connect 316 Banquet which was held in conjunction with the convention.
 See http://sbctoday.wpengine.com/loyal-opposition/.
 While discussing Calvinism in general, Hankins at one point focused directly on Albert Mohler, the president of the Southern Baptist Theological Seminary.
 Without any context, he told the audience that Mohler “said right to my face in front of a gathering in a lecture hall at Southern that he thought my soteriology was deficient.”
 At first blush, that sounds ominous.
 But what Hankins did not convey is what Mohler said next.
 He [Mohler] explained,